gwild37/RPI-Machines/README.md

 3. Run `npm install` to download the required Node packages.
 4. Open the ".envTEMPLATE" file in your preferred text editor.
 Change the <username> and <password> fields to match your Mongo Atlas account information.
 Don't worry, this file will only be saved on your local machine, so nobody will see it!
 Save the file as ".env"
 5. Run `git status` to make sure you are up to date with the current branch.
 If so, you can begin!

+### Installing Zammad locally
+[Here](https://docs.zammad.org/en/latest/install-ubuntu.html) are the instructions for installing Zammad on Ubuntu via DEB which is the recommended way to do so.
+After installation, and making an account, turn on live chat, and copy the IP address of the Zammad installation into the Zammad button on the index.html page in views.

 ### Running the Server
 To start the server, run `npm start` to have the server auto-restart if you make any changes, or `node server.js` if you would rather manually restart in case of changes.